HPCE/hpce-2014-cw2/readme.md

     x'_i = \sum_{j=0}^{k-1} x_{i-j} c_{j}

-In the `audio/coeffs` directory you'll find a number of coefficient sets for notch filters, with filenames of the form ``fXXX.csv'', where XXXX is the centre frequency.
+In the `audio/coeffs` directory you'll find a number of coefficient sets for notch filters, with filenames of the form `fXXX.csv`, where XXXX is the centre frequency.
 Different filters have different orders.

 **Task**: Write a program called `audio\fir_filter.c` that takes as an